If you already know you’d like to start the booking process, please fill out this form. If you’d like more info, read on.

 EXAMPLES OF RECENT PROGRAMS

-• Beyond Buzzwords: facilitated discussions on topics like identity, allyship, white supremacy, healthy masculinity, systems change, etc.
+- Beyond Buzzwords: facilitated discussions on topics that are too-often reduced to buzzwords: identity, allyship, white supremacy, healthy masculinity, systems change, etc.

 NEW: While a lot of my work is built for students (whether in higher ed or K-12), here is a list of offerings specifically for activist groups.